Coaching

 You should start seeing benefits from the first session, but the real impact often begins after three months as we establish a relationship and you learn to make the most of our sessions.

 Many clients start with weekly sessions for about nine months, with occasional breaks for holidays etc, before reducing the frequency.
-However, some clients prefer just one session, and that’s perfectly fine too — you’re in the driver’s seat.
+However, some clients prefer just one session or ad hoc, and that’s perfectly fine too — you’re in the driver’s seat.

 Yes!
 I’ve spent several years living and working in mainland Europe, so I’m very comfortable working with clients who speak English as a second language.